Discreet Confidential Consultation (213) 374-3952

 Many times, people involved in human trafficking, child pornography, or some other sex-related offense internationally figure that they are shielded from prosecution because they are dealing with people who are not US citizens.

-However, The United States takes those types of activities very seriously, and they will prosecute people involved with exploiting anybody in the world.
-And this is definitely where the feds are going to get involved, not the state.
+However, the United States takes those types of activities very seriously, and it will prosecute people involved in exploiting anybody in the world.
+This is definitely where the feds are going to get involved, not the state.

 They will use the government's resources to fly to different countries and bring people into the United States to testify against those individuals involved in human trafficking or exploitation of women and children.
 In other words, the answer is absolute.